 What is there to do outside of Montreat?

 Just outside of Montreat lies historic Black Mountain, a small town full of old-time gift shops and family-owned businesses.
-A short drive on I-40 leads to the cultural mecca of Asheville, a place known for its Friday night drum circle, exotic eateries, diverse touches of live music, and specialized storefronts.
+A short drive on I-40 leads to the cultural mecca of Asheville, a place known for its exotic eateries, diverse touches of live music, and specialized storefronts.
 The Smokey Mountains are within a couple hours of driving, while the Pisgah National Forest borders Asheville and offers room for any outdoor enthusiast.
 Find things to do here.

 How much does it cost?